Slymey/Java-Range/README.md

 ```java
 r.equals(i)
 ```
-Return -1,0,1 if a value in bellow, within or above range
+Return -1,0,1 if a value is bellow, within or above range
 ```java
 r.compareTo(i)
 ```